Wookey-Technologies/sansar-script/Users/GranddadGotMojo/README.md

 # Sansar
 C# Code for Project Sansar

-This code is all written to be used in modular scripting using Simple Script and Reflex Script integration.
-These scripts add to the Simple Scripts published by Linden Labs and the Reflex Scripts published by Metaverse Machines.
-These scripts are all demoed in Sansar at the **Scripts Institute** Experience.
+This code is all written to be used in modular scripting using Simple Script or custom Reflective events.
+These scripts add to the Simple Scripts published by Linden Labs.  .

 **Action Instrument** - a playable musical instrument script.

 **Logic Sequence Checker** = a script that checks if a stream of inputs match a certain sequence.
 Can be used as a pass code or password checking mechanism.

 **Logic Sequence Player** - sends a series of outputs based a on a sequence you set.
 Can be used to control music, lights, movement, etc.

-**Piano Sample Pack1V2** - defines music instruments for StandAloneInstrument.

-**ReflexStrobeKight** - strobe light for Sansar using Reflex Framework.

 **Trigger Complex Interaction** - this allows you to use a sinlge model with logical circular control surfaces to send messages based on the control surface that was interacted with.